CodeBloodedAmine/TravelMate/README.md

 1. Register or log in as a user.
 2. Create a new trip or join an existing one.
 3. Add activities, manage budgets, and chat with group members.
-4. Receive notifications for updates and upcoming events.
+4. (upcoming) notifications system for all new messages / voyages
+5. (upcoming) chatbot AI full integration
+6. (upcoming) better security handling with organiser accounts
+7. (upcoming) better user interface and experience

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.